-- (c) Course Reports are issued to students for every Board Developed HSC course (except VET courses) they present in a year.
+3) Course Reports are issued to students for every Board Developed HSC course (except VET courses) they present in a year.
 The single page Course Report shows the name of the course, the assessment mark and the examination mark, the course performance scale (including the band descriptions and the minimum standard expected for the course) and the distribution of HSC marks for the state-wide candidature of that course.
-The student's HSC mark for the course is shown on the performance scale. - (d) Higher School Certificate Result Notices are issued to students who are not enrolled at an accredited school or a school recognised by NESA.
-Such students are not eligible to receive either a Record of Achievement or a Higher School Certificate testamur.
-The Result Notice is a cumulative record which lists the courses satisfactorily completed and the results achieved. - (e) A Certificate is awarded to students in VET courses who successfully complete all requirements of an AQF VET Certificate.
+The student's HSC mark for the course is shown on the performance scale.

+- 4) A Certificate is awarded to students in VET courses who successfully complete all requirements of an AQF VET Certificate.
 The certificate lists all units of competency satisfactorily achieved and is issued by NESA jointly with VETAB (Vocational Education and Training Accreditation Board) on behalf of Registered Training Organisations.
 In the case of TAFE-delivered VET courses, the certificate will be issued by TAFE.
-The qualification is recognised within the Australian Qualifications Framework. - (f) A Statement of Attainment is issued to students in VET courses who partially complete the requirements of an AQF VET Certificate.
+The qualification is recognised within the Australian Qualifications Framework. - 5) A Statement of Attainment is issued to students in VET courses who partially complete the requirements of an AQF VET Certificate.
 In the case of TAFE delivered VET courses the statement is issued by TAFE.
 The Statement of Attainment is recognised within the Australian Qualifications Framework.
-Chester Hill High School is part of NSW DET South-Western Region RTO 90072.
+Fairfield High School is part of NSW DET South-Western Region RTO 90072.
 All VET courses are required to meet the standards of delivery for this RTO.